You are here

 1770-1790: Tobacco remained the chief crop at Monticello during this time period.
 However, the number of enslaved individuals drastically increased from 50 in 1770 to 125 by 1783, the year that Jefferson left for France.

-1790-1808: After returning to Monticello in 1793, Thomas Jefferson moved away from tobacco and on to grains.
+1790-1808: After returning to Monticello in 1793, Jefferson directed his enslaved laborers away from tobacco cultivation and on to grains.
 Grains required less labor but greater organization, and skill was essential for their success.
-Jefferson had 105 enslaved individuals to ensure the wheat crops' success.
+105 enslaved individuals labored at Monticello to ensure the wheat crops' success.

 1809-1826: The main crop at Monticello continued to be wheat and other grains until Jefferson's death on July 4, 1826.
 At the time of his death, approximtely 200 enslaved people lived and worked on the grounds on the mountaintop.